fishrxyz/benzema/README.md

 ### Contributing

 All contributions are welcome.
-If you see anything you think should be changed, don't be shy and either open an issue or even better for the project and submit a PR.
-I'd be most happy to review and collaborate with the community.
+If you see anything you think should be changed, don't be shy and either open an issue or even better, submit a PR.
+I'd be most happy to review them and collaborate with the community.